 Profile – The profile of the tyre is the height of the sidewall as a percentage of the width.

 Rim – This is the diameter of the tyres inner rim and is measured in inches.
 If the rim of your tyre is 17 inches then this means that you can buy 17-inch wheels as well.

 Load Rating – The load rating lets you know what weight the tyre is capable of carrying in kgs.

 Speed Rating – Speed rating is always represented by a letter, once you know this you can work out the maximum speed your tyre will do in mph.

 The load rating and speed rating are a little trickier to understand as these values are not initially obvious.
 To find these out you need to look at a tyre speed rating table and a load rating table.
 Luckily for you, we have both of these on our website.

 In the case of the General Snow Grabber Plus tyre that we are using here, as an example, you will see that the load rating is 108 and that the speed rating is H. This means that our tyre can carry a weight of 1000kg and has a maximum speed of 130mph.

-Hopefully this guide has helped to clear things up a little bit.
-If you want to know more about EU tyre Label or to find out more information about your tyres, visit our website for all the latest information.
+Hopefully, this guide to understanding the meaning of your tyre numbers/codes has helped to clear things up a little bit.
+If you want to know more about the EU Tyre Label or to find out more information about your tyres, visit our website for all the latest information.

-For help finding the right tyres for your vehicle please call us on 01677 428799 or email us at email@example.com and one of our sales executives will be on hand to help.
+For help finding the right tyres for your vehicle please visit our Tyre Finder page, call us on 01677 428799 or email us at email@example.com and one of our sales executives will be more than happy to help.